weRbelgium/BelgiumMaps.OpenStreetMap/README.md

 ```
 devtools::install_github("jwijffels/BelgiumMaps.OpenStreetMap")
 ```
-The package size of BelgiumMaps.OpenStreetMap is approximately 140Mb so this takes some time to install.
+The package size of BelgiumMaps.OpenStreetMap is approximately 140Mb so **this takes some time to install (+/- 15min)**.

 ## Administrative boundaries